 There are expensive things that have no alternative.
 Yet if they’re necessary, you’re stuck.
 Unfortunately, some medications or medical procedures fall under this category.

 The key is to prepare for those things.
 Knowing that they exist, you should keep some money in savings for those unavoidable costs.
-You never want to be caught in a situation, forcing you to make a challenging and highly consequential choice.
+You never want to be caught in a situation that forces you to make a challenging and highly consequential choice.

 This is our guide to budgeting simply and effectively.
 We walk you through exactly how to use Mint, what your budget should be, and how to monitor your spending automatically.